Jeff Katz: Wrestling promotion

 The WRP roster included several prominent wrestling talents and rising stars, including Kenny Omega, who would win the series championship beating Dr. Luther in the finale.
 Other names involved with the production include MVP, Chris Hero, Karl Anderson, Colt Cabana, Luke Gallows, Amazing Red, Timothy Thatcher, Brian Cage, L. A. Knight, Shawn Daivari, Emil Sitoci, Sami Callihan, Alex Reynolds, Adam Pearce, Joey Ryan, Pat Buck, "Psycho" Mike Rollins and more.
 Acting as agents and producers for the WRP tapings were Christopher Daniels, Lance Storm and Tommy Dreamer.
 Katz returned to play-by-play for the first time since WCW for the tapings, being joined by Nigel McGuinness (as "Vyvyan Edmondson") on color commentary.

 WRP was never released in the promised episodic format, but the filmed footage was uploaded to YouTube by Katz in March 2020, followed shortly thereafter by audio commentaries, behind the scenes footage and additional filmed materials from WRP's sister series The Underground starring The Young Bucks for AwesomenessTV.

 Katz would ultimately return to wrestling during promotion of The Pope's Exorcist, putting together a partnership with WWE at WrestleMania, including the sponsorship of the Hell In A Cell match between Edge (wrestler) and Finn Balor.
 The promotion included an appearance from star Russell Crowe to introduce the match during the lowering of the cage.
 The film's logo also appeared on the backdrop of the post-event press conference as well.

 In 2024, WRP's lineage would be reborn as the PWA Champions Grail was established as the championship for Scott D'Amore's revived Maple Leaf Pro Wrestling with partners Qatar Pro Wrestling and Oceania Pro Wrestling - collectively the Pro Wrestling Alliance - merging WRP's 2011 championship won by Kenny Omega with the 1962 Japanese Wrestling Association Toyonaka tournament trophy won by Rikidozan & Toyonobori and now owned by Katz.
-The PWA Champion's Grail is currently held by "Ravenous" Rohan Raja, who defeated Jake Something to win the title at MLP Forged in Excellence in October of 2024.
+The PWA Champion's Grail is currently held by "Ravenous" Rohan Raja, who defeated Jake Something to win the title at MLP Forged in Excellence in October 2024.
 Under Raja, the PWA Champion's Grail has been successfully defended across the globe including India, Qatar, Australia and Canada.